dyanni3/cpk_search/README.md

 2) Download and install python (3.X)
 3) Clone this repo or copy the files into the same directory as the text data
 4) Open up a terminal and navigate to the data directory
-5) Install the requirements `pip install -r requirements.txt`
+5) Install the requirements `pip install -r requirements.txt` if you get an error message like `pip is not a recognized command` try running it as a module (copy paste the following) `py -m pip install -r requirements.txt` for windows or `python -m pip install -r requirements.txt`
 6) Index the documents (stores & organizes all the terms for future searching use, only do this the first time you set up the project) `python whoosh_index.py` on mac and `py whoosh_index.py` on Windows
 7) Now run the search program! `python search.py` on mac and `py search.py` on windows.
 You should see an interactive command line interface like in the screenshot above :smile:
 8) Using the program should be self explanatory, email David with questions and/or requests for additional functionality.